symfony/symfony-docs/contributing/code/bc.rst

     The exception to this rule are interfaces tagged with ``@internal``.
 Such interfaces should not be used or implemented.

-If you implement an interface, we promise that we won't ever break your code.
+If you implement an interface, we promise that we will not ever break your code.

 The following table explains in detail which use cases are covered by our backward compatibility promise: